Jaejun02/loan_approval_prediction/README.txt

 3. Try some aggregation of the models to find the best result:
    i.
 Stack: Simply taking the mean of the prediction of combined models. ii.
 Logistic Regression: Train a Logistic Regression using the predictions as data and ground truth as target. iii.
-Weighted Sum Optimization: Similarly treating predictions as data and ground truth as target, tran the weights of the sum.
+Weighted Sum Optimization: Similarly treating predictions as data and ground truth as target, train the weights of the sum.
 4. The best result was uploaded and was given a private score of 0.96242.

 Description of the Files: